Kinichi Hagimoto: Hokkaidō incident

 On July 19, 2006, while on an exhibition road trip to Hokkaidō, team member and former comedic duo Gokuraku Tonbo member Kei-ichi Yamamoto was charged with sexual assault on a 17-year-old girl.
-He was dismissed from his talent agency Yoshimoto Kōgyō the same day.
+He was dismissed from his talent agency Yoshimoto Kogyo the same day.
 The following morning, Hagimoto announced his intention to break up the team, having previously told the amateur baseball federation of his intention to break up the team a full eight hours before his public announcement.

 The announcement caused waves, with local residents circulating a petition to continue the team and media surveys also showing widespread support for continuing.
 On the field before a game with Sega Sammy in Niigata Prefecture on July 22, he reversed his decision to break up the team.

 Though there was strong support for him from the media and public opinion, he was criticized by some athletes for breaking up the team based on his own feelings then just as whimsically retreating on his statement due to the public reaction without properly considering the feelings of the players who had no involvement with the incident.
 Also, his leadership skills were questioned since he did not take personal responsibility as manager.
 Furthermore, there was no apology for the fact that other players were involved in the incident.

 In addition, at the time of the breakup announcement in front of cameras when asked if he had a message for Yamamoto he said, "now the team is gone!", but when repealing the announcement he suddenly changed his tone, saying, "why you don't come out one night when there're no fans wearing a uniform with no number and hang out with us just as Yamamoto".
 In an interview with the show Waido!
 Sukuranburu ("Wide!
 Scramble") he mentioned the possibility of Yamamoto returning at first as a ball boy with the uniform number 0.
 However, he also made large roster changes to the team and commented other times that there was no possibility of Yamamoto's return, causing uncertainty surrounding the team.
 In January 2007 Yamamoto appeared at a public team workout and personally apologized to Hagimoto.
 However, Hagimoto made comments to the effect that he had still not forgiven Yamamoto.